-13 It follows from article 98 (5) of the CRD IV directive and the EBA's guidelines on interest-rate risk in the bank portfolio that interest-rate risk must be assessed on the basis of a stress factor level of a two-percentage-point parallel shift in the interest-rate curve.
+14 It follows from article 98 (5) of the CRD IV directive and the EBA's guidelines on interest-rate risk in the bank portfolio that interest-rate risk must be assessed on the basis of a stress factor level of a two-percentage-point parallel shock in the interest-rate curve.

-14 FSA circular of 12/2016 - appendix 3.
+15 FSA circular of 12/2016 - appendix 3.